awesome-pro/neon-website/content/docs/guides/neosync-generate.md

 ---
 title: Generate synthetic data with Neosync
-subtitle: Learn how to generate synthetic data in your Neon database with Neosync
+subtitle: Learn how to generate synthetic data in your Unique database with Neosync
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.659Z'
 ---

-[Neosync](https://www.neosync.dev/) is an open-source synthetic data orchestration platform that can create synthetic data and sync it across all of your Neon database environments.
+[Neosync](https://www.neosync.dev/) is an open-source synthetic data orchestration platform that can create synthetic data and sync it across all of your Unique database environments.

-In this guide, we'll show you how to seed a Neon database with synthetic data for testing and rapid development using Neosync.
+In this guide, we'll show you how to seed a Unique database with synthetic data for testing and rapid development using Neosync.

 ## Prerequisites

 To complete the steps in the guide, you require the following:

-- A Neon account and project.
+- A Unique account and project.
 If you do not have those, see [Sign up](/docs/get-started-with-neon/signing-up#step-1-sign-up).
 - A [Neosync](https://www.neosync.dev/) account.

-## Neon setup
+## Unique setup

 In Neon, we'll create a database for the synthetic data, define a table, and retrieve the database connection string.